Bari Brahmana

+administrative headquarters of Bari Brahmana Tehsil in Samba district in union territory of Jammu and Kashmir, India it is among the largest industrial and manufacturing centres of the region, located along NH-44 and known as the gateway of Vaishno Devi Yatra the fast-developing city offers modern facilities, Shree Aum Hospital, and Pahalwan Food Mall.
+The name Bari Brahmana comes from two Dogri words Bari, meaning “open ground” or “garden” and Brahmana, referring to the Brahmin Community.
+Hence, the name means “the garden of Brahmins.”
+In addition to this industrial importance, the city has cultural and religious significance, with the Local Raghunath Temple being distinct from the Raghunath temple in Jammu.
+The area has also developed educationally, with several reputed schools and improving civic infrastructure and one reputed hospital under the Bari Brahmana Municipal Committee.

 Geography

-Bari Brahmana is located at 32°38′41″N 74°54′22″E. It has an average elevation of 340 metres (1115 feet).
-The city is just south of Jammu Tawi city and is situated on the banks of Devika river at a flat alluvial plains on the foot hills of the Shiwaliks which surround it on the East and North-east.
+Bari Brahmana is located at 32°38′41″N 74°54′22″E. It has an average elevation of 352 metres (1155 feet).
+The city is just south of Jammu City and is situated on the banks of Devika river basin at a alluvial plains on the foot hills of the Shiwaliks which surround it on the East and North-east.

 Climate

 The climate of the district being sub tropical zone is hot and dry in summer and cold in winter.
 The foothills of the mountains are bit cooler than neighbouring areas of Punjab.
+The monsoon season in July to September.
 The temperature ranges between 4 degree Celsius and 47 degree Celsius.

 History

 Bari Brahmana was formerly a small settlement of the Dogra Brahmins who were mostly teachers and astrologers.
+There was lot of wells but now they all has been lost.
 With the development of Jammu's infrastructure and its proximity to Jammu city, Bari Brahmana emerged as a leading manufacturing centre of the state.